Design and implemention of open health data systems with standardized data and analytics capabilities for low- and middle income countries

 Data & analytics functions are essential in open health data systems

-Learnings from digital health interventions have shown that improvements along the five aforementioned dimensions are within reach.
-As an example, in our experience with the MomCare programme, we have demonstrated that routinely collected health data, combined with financial data, can be effectively used to gain insight into the continuity of care, improve clinical adherence whilst maintaining efficiency and affordability of health services in LMICs.
+From our experience in implementing digital health interventions, we have shown that improvements along the five aforementioned dimensions are within reach.
+In our MomCare programme, for example, we have demonstrated that routinely collected health data, combined with financial data, can be effectively used to gain insight into the continuity of care, improve clinical adherence whilst maintaining efficiency and affordability of health services in LMICs.
 By actively coaxing pregnant mothers to undergo 4 antenatal check-ups, outcomes were improved whilst maintaining the average cost of maternal, newborn and child health (MNCH) services (Huisman et al., 2022; Izudi et al., 2023; Sanctis et al., 2022).

 This situation is not unique to MomCare.
 In fact, many in the global digital health community think that data & analytics services should be an essential capibility of OHDSs going forward.
 This is exemplified how the OpenHIE reference architecture (OpenHIE Framework v5.2-en,” 2024) has been adopted by many sub-Saharan African countries as the blueprint for implementing nation-wide health information exchanges (HIE) (Mamuye et al., 2022), including Nigeria (Dalhatu et al., 2023), Kenya (Mbugua et al., 2021) and Tanzania (Nsaghurwe et al., 2021).
 These countries have, as a matter of course, extended the framework to include “data & analytics services” as an additional domain (Dalhatu et al., 2023; Mbugua et al., 2021).
-In terms of the often-used distinction between primary and secondary health data use (Cascini et al., 2024), these countries aim to extend OpenHIE beyond it original scope of primary data sharing to also include secondary use of health data for academic research, real-world evidence studies etc. If we are to use the OpenHIE framework for secondary use, supported by data & analytics as well, we need to extend the standards, technologies and architecture to include functionality to do so.
+In terms of the often-used distinction between primary and secondary health data use (Cascini et al., 2024), these countries aim to extend OpenHIE beyond it original scope of primary data sharing to also include secondary use of health data as a functional requirement towards a learning health system (Witter et al., 2022).
+If we are include secondary data use into the OpenHIE framework we need to extend the standards, technologies and architecture to include data & analytics functionality to do so.
 The lack of detailed specifications and consensus of this addition to OpenHIE currently stands in the way of development projects that aim to establish more comprehensive platforms to support primary and secondary health data sharing in LMICs.

 Objects of openness in secondary data sharing